Glossary of Behavioral Strategy Terms

 - Contextual Factors (changeable): social environment, physical environment

-Key Principle: The minimum component score determines behavior likelihood - a single factor scoring below 3/10 can block behavior entirely.
+Key Principle: The minimum component score determines behavior likelihood - a very low score on any single factor is likely to block the behavior (illustrative threshold; calibrate by domain).

 The Four‑Fit hierarchy